treeman/jonashietala/drafts/converting_my_static_site_to_epub.markdown

 Fixing them is annoying and time consuming, but it's not hard.
 Most of them were easily fixed by updating the templates and tag generation within Pollen.

-1. Disallowed tags
+0. Need to provide manifest and spine information in a `.opf` file.
-2. Alt text for images are required
+0. Convert html to xhtml, with some stricter requirements such as `<aside>` aren't allowed inside `<li>`.

-3. Must provide .png fallbacks for all images
+   Some the errors where dumb things I did with html generally, such as not escaping `?` in link fragments.

-4. Cannot use `<a name="...">`
+0. Must provide .png fallbacks for all images.

 ## Mass converting files: